 For many of us, the age-old pastime of fishing evokes memories of summer’s glassy lakes and warm breezes.
-For others, it may call up pre-dawn wake-up calls, soggy worms and even soggier rain boots.
-Either way, fishing is a childhood rite of passage and (for the most part) an adventure we’d love to introduce to our own children.
+For others, it may call up pre-dawn wake-ups, soggy worms and even soggier rain boots.
+Either way, fishing is a childhood rite of passage and — for the most part — an adventure we want to introduce to our own children.

 Bellevue dad Chris Brady fondly recalls fishing with his two sons.
 "Some of our best heartfelt conversations happened in an old rowboat, out in the middle of a lake," he says.